 - Loosely fill the bottom of the jar with sprout seeds.

-- Fill jar with water and soak for 4-8 hours, or overnight.
+- Fill a jar with water and soak for 4-8 hours or overnight.

 - You are now starting day one.
-Rinse the sprouts morning and night, 2 times each time.
-On the last rinse of each time, carefully follow the tricks above so you prevent mould.
+Rinse the sprouts morning and night, two times each time.
+On the last rinse each time, carefully follow the tricks above to prevent mould.

 - Set the jar in a bowl between rinse times.
-Your sprouts do not need a lot of light, keep them in a darker room.
+Your sprouts do not need a lot of light so you can keep them in a darker room.

 - Repeat the process until your seeds are ready, anywhere from 2-7 days depending on the variety of seeds you purchased.